 Signs You May Need Gutter Guards

-While gutter guards aren't always needed, signs of obstructed gutters are clear.
-Some indicators of persistent gutter problems include:
+While gutter guards aren't always needed, the signs of backed up gutters are clear.
+Issues stemming from persistent gutter problems include:

 - Frequent clogs that cause overflow and water to spill over gutters